cjoshi0209/cjoshi0209/README.md

 ## 👨‍💻 About Me

-I'm a **second-year BTech student** at Ajeenkya DY Patil University, specializing in **Computer Science (AI & Data Science)**.
+I'm a **third-year BTech student** at Ajeenkya DY Patil University, specializing in **Computer Science (AI & Data Science)**.
 Passionate about cutting-edge technologies, I aim to build solutions that blend creativity with analytical prowess.

 I'm currently interning at **Cosmic 365 AI**, exploring **AI** and **machine learning** while honing my skills in **data science** and **software development**.
 I'm also keen on contributing to open-source projects and applying my knowledge to solve real-world challenges.